Abortion in Vermont

-Abortion in Vermont is legal at all stages of pregnancy.
+Abortion in Vermont is legal at all stages of pregnancy to birth.
 A 2014 Pew Research Center poll showed 70% of adults in the state believed abortion should be legal in most or all cases, the second highest percentage in the country.
 The 2023 American Values Atlas reported that, in their most recent survey, 76% of Vermonters said that abortion should be legal in all or most cases.
 The state funds abortions deemed medically necessary for low-income women via Medicaid.

 In November 2022, voters overwhelmingly passed Proposal 5, the Reproductive Liberty Amendment, making Vermont the first U.S. state to amend their constitution to explicitly include protections for abortion rights.
 Governor Phil Scott signed it into law the following month.

 History

 Legislative history

 By the end of the 1800s, all states in the Union except Louisiana had medical exceptions in their legislative bans on abortions.
 In the 19th century, bans on abortion by state legislatures were largely about protecting the life of the mother given the number of deaths caused by abortions; state governments saw themselves as looking out for the lives of their citizens.

 As of 2013, California, Oregon, Montana, Vermont, and New Hampshire allow qualified non-physician health professionals, such as physicians' assistants, nurse practitioners, and certified nurse midwives, to do first-trimester aspiration abortions and to prescribe drugs for medical abortions.

 In February 2019, Vermont House Human Services and Judiciary committees held public hearings about abortion in relation to H.57, a bill to establish reproductive rights in state law.
 Proposal 5, the Reproductive Liberty Amendment, an amendment to the state constitution to codify abortion rights, was passed by the state senate.
 Receiving endorsements from Republican Governor Phil Scott, Planned Parenthood, and ACLU Vermont, the amendment went before voters in November 2022 and overwhelmingly passed, with about 77% voting in favor.